Connect with others who understand.

 Corticosteroids (also known simply as steroids) are the most commonly prescribed topical medication for vitiligo.
 Steroids are usually prescribed in cases of vitiligo that involve small areas of skin.
 Steroids work by reducing inflammation and modifying the immune system.
 Steroids can cause side effects including skin atrophy — skin changing to become thin, dry, and papery — and stretch marks if used for a long period, such as a year or more.
 There are seven different classes of steroids with a very wide range of potency.
 Due to the potential for side effects, it’s usually best to use as mild a steroid as is effective for as short a time period as possible.

-Tacrolimus (sold under the brand Protopic) is another topical medication that may be used alone or in combination with corticosteroids.
+Tacrolimus (Protopic) is another topical medication that may be used alone or in combination with corticosteroids.
 Tacrolimus may be alternated with corticosteroids to avoid steroid side effects like atrophy.
 Tacrolimus may also be used on sensitive skin such as the face, eyelids, genitals, or breasts, and it is safe for children.
 Tacrolimus works by decreasing the immune system’s response where it is applied.
 Tacrolimus may cause mild burning immediately after application and flushing of the skin after drinking alcohol.
 Pimecrolimus is a related drug that is sometimes prescribed topically for vitiligo.

 Calcipotriol, also known as calcipotriene, is a medication derived from vitamin D. Calcipotriol and the related drug tacalcitol are widely prescribed for vitiligo but only partially effective.